What Is Real Estate Financing?

 - Income projections for the next 3-5 years

-Lenders will consider your loan-to-value (LTV) ratio, which is related to the amount of your down payment.
-The LTV is the amount of the loan compared to the total value of the property.
+Lenders will consider your loan-to-value ratio (LTV), which is related to the amount of your down payment.
+The LTV is the loan amount compared to the total purchase price of the property.
 For example, if you’re able to make a 20% down payment, that means the lender would be providing a loan for 80% of the property’s value.
-In many cases, lenders look for LTVs that are 80% or lower.
+In many cases, lenders look for LTVs that are 80% or lower because a low down payment puts an additional risk on the lender.